country-regions/react-country-region-selector/README.md

 ### Options

-The following table outlines the properties that

-Note: *any other properties you pass onto the component will be output onto the select element in the DOM.*
+The following table outlines the attributes that are explicitly provided for the two components.
+Note: any other attributes you pass onto the component will be passed on to be outputted on the actual DOM element as attributes.

 ```<CountryDropdown />```